-By default, every view in every table is a team view, meaning that everyone on the team (and any base collaborators with access to the base) can see and use that view.
-Personal views are a premium feature which allows a collaborator with edit-only or creator permissions to create views that only the person who created the view can edit, and that are hidden from other collaborators' view bars by default.
+By default, every view in every table is a collaborative view, meaning that every collaborator with access to the base (workspace and base collaborators) can see and use that view.
+Personal views are a premium feature which allows a collaborator with creator, editor, or commenter permissions to create views that only the person who created the view can edit, and that are hidden from other collaborators' view bars by default.
 Personal views are available on the Pro plan.
 For more information on Airtable's plans and pricing, see our pricing page.

-Next, click on the team icon next to the view name.
+Next, click on the collaborative icon (showing multiple people) next to the view name.
 This will open up a dialog where you can choose to make your current view a personal view.

-By default, when you open up the view menu, you will only see team views and your own personal views (which are marked with the personal view icon after the view name).
+By default, when you open up the view menu, you will only see collaborative views and your own personal views (which are marked with the personal view icon after the view name).

 If you toggle the Show everyone's personal views option, then you'll see the personal views that everyone else has made.
 The user profile picture and name of the person who made the personal view will show next to all the views they've created.

-Note that you cannot make the only view in a table into a personal view.
-For every table, there must always be at least one team grid view accessible to everyone in the team.
+- You cannot make the only view in a table into a personal view.
+For every table, there must always be at least one collaborative grid view accessible to everyone in the workspace.